• Home

 • Matches are made based on the temperament of the puppy and goals/needs of you, the applicant.

-• Matches are NOT made on a first-come, first-served basis.
+• Matches are not made on a first-come, first-served basis.

 • Visits by approved applicants are welcome at a scheduled time.